 Frequently Asked Questions

 TMATE, Tarleton Model for Accelerated Teacher Education, is a one year alternative certification program.
-The program begins with summer classes followed by an internship during the fall and spring semesters.
+The program begins with pre-internship classes followed by an internship during the fall and spring semesters.
 Successful completion of the internship and the associated coursework results in a recommendation for the Texas Standard Teaching Certificate.

 How do I apply?